-We are a mixed sixth form community of over 300 students, offering the very successful International Baccalaureate Diploma Programme (IBDP), the IB Career-related Programme (IBCP) as well as a programme of extra-curricular activities and opportunities for leadership within the school.
+We are a mixed sixth form community of over 300 students, offering the very successful International Baccalaureate Diploma Programme (IBDP), the International Baccalaureate Career-related Programme (IBCP) as well as a programme of extra-curricular activities and opportunities for leadership within the school.
 Many students also join us in the sixth form from other local schools as well as from abroad and are fully integrated into the life of the school.

 The average points score of Dane Court IB students this year is the equivalent of three A* grades at A level.
-This is really helpful for you to know as you make the decision regarding where to study in September 2018 as increasingly you will be competing in a challenging job market.
+This is really helpful for you to know as you make the decision regarding where to study in September as increasingly you will be competing in a challenging job market.

 The International Baccalaureate

 International Baccalaureate (IB) programmes aim to do more than A Levels by developing inquiring, knowledgeable and caring young people who are motivated to succeed.